Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Graph Ergodicity

-Corollary \ref{coro_er} states that the estimator obtained at any node is arbitrarily close to the ensemble average at that node, with a convergence rate that is polynomial on the size of the graph. \end{myparagraph}
+Corollary \ref{coro_er} states that the estimator obtained at any node is arbitrarily close to the ensemble mean at that node, with a convergence rate that is polynomial on the size of the graph.
+While ER graphs are perhaps of limited modeling power, they help to illustrate a family of graphs that satisfies the conditions of Theorem~\ref{thm_glln}.
+More general graphs are addressed in the next section. \end{myparagraph}

 \begin{remark}[Infinite diffusions on a fixed size graph] \normalfont Alternatively, one could think of considering a graph of fixed size $N$ and unbiased estimator $\hbmu_{L} = (\sum_{\ell=0}^{L-1} \lambda_{1}^{\ell})^{-1} \sum_{\ell=0}^{L-1} \bbS^{\ell} \bbx$ in which the signal is diffused $(L-1)$ times, $L$ independent of $N$.
 We observe that, if $\lambda_{1} > 1$ and $|\lambda_{n}|<\lambda_{1}$, or if $\lambda_{1}=1$, then $q_{n} \to 0$ as $L \to \infty$ for $n = 2,\ldots,N$, and $q_{1}=p_{1}$.
-This implies that bound in Lemma~\ref{l_unbiased_error_node} hits a fundamental limit given by $\lim_{L \to \infty} \mbP ( |[\hbmu_{L} - \hbmu|_{k}| > \epsilon) \leq q_{1}|v_{k,1}|^{2}/\epsilon^{2}$.
+This implies that bound in Lemma~\ref{l_unbiased_error_node} hits a fundamental limit given by $\lim_{L \to \infty} \mbP ( |[\hbmu_{L} - \hbmu|_{k}| > \eps) \leq q_{1}|v_{k,1}|^{2}/\eps^{2}$.
 Since $|v_{k,1}|^{2}$ depends on the graph topology, and is fixed for fixed $N$, then the bound cannot be shown to decrease any further, even if the signal is diffused an infinite number of times.
 The latter situation is typically known as the \emph{consensus problem} and we note that the result obtained in Thm.~\ref{thm_glln} is fundamentally different since it deals with convergence of the graph shift average \eqref{eqn_graph_shift_unbiased} as the size of the graph gets larger. \end{remark}

-\begin{remark}[Power method] \normalfont The power method is an iterative algorithm for computing the eigenvector associated to the largest eigenvalue of a matrix \cite[Sec.~10.3]{larson17}.
-The procedure consists of repeatedly applying the given matrix to an initial vector so that the result eventually converges to the eigenvector, after proper normalization: $(1/\|\bbS^{\ell} \bbx\|) \cdot \bbS^{\ell} \bbx = \bbv_{1}$ as $\ell \to \infty$.
-If we view the graph shift average \eqref{eqn_graph_shift_unbiased} in product form \cite{segarra17-linear}, then it consists on repeatedly applying a collection of different matrices to the available realization.
-We observe two main differences.
-First, we apply a different collection of matrices depending on the number of nodes and the diffusion steps, all these matrices might not be the same as in the power method; this is necessary to estimate the mean instead of just the eigenvector.
-Second, the rate of convergence for the power method depends on $\lambda_{2}/\lambda_{1}=o(N^{-\delta/2(N-1)})$ whereas for \eqref{eqn_graph_shift_unbiased} we have $o(N^{-\delta})$ which is faster. \end{remark}